 The HCG Diet: Could I? ..
 Should I?

-It was around this low personal ebb that I first heard of the HCG Diet.
-I had always been sceptical of fad diets or products that promise rapid weight loss results however, my friend’s sister had just finished the first round of the hcg diet and the results were pretty impressive.
+It was around this low ebb that I first heard of the HCG Diet.
+I had always been sceptical of fad diets that promise rapid weight loss results however, my friend’s sister had just finished the first round of the hcg diet and the results were impressive.
 When I first saw how much weight she had lost I was stunned.
 This girl had always been heavy but she looked amazing and must have dropped about 20 pounds.
 This was when I decided to try the hcg diet plan for myself.

-After a mind-boggling Google search on HCG and an array of results, ‘hcg diet injections’ ‘homeopathic drops’ ‘non-homeopathic hcg drops’ ‘oral hcg’ ‘hcg diet drops’, I quickly ordered everything I needed to start the diet.
+After a mind-boggling Google search on HCG and an array of results, ‘hcg diet injections’ ‘homeopathic drops’ ‘non-homeopathic hcg drops’ ‘oral hcg’ ‘hcg diet drops’, I ordered everything I needed to start the diet.
 I decided to use prescription HCG and ordered them on line after I had filled out a medical questionnaire.
 The sublingual hcg was far from cheap at $449 for a 60 day course.

 When I saw that I would only be consuming a low-calorie diet, just 500 calories a day, I realised that this diet was going to be tough.
 The diet basically consists of 100 grams of protein, one serving of non-starchy vegetables, one fruit, toast or grissini.
 You must drink 2 liters of water a day.
 Yes, it really is that strict – it’s crazy.
 I had to mentally prepare myself for what was to come, but I was eager to see the quick results and so common sense went out of the window.
 Thank god you can drink coffee on the hcg diet as this was the only thought keeping me half sane at this point.